MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

  122.0968 C8H12N+ 1 122.0964 3
  133.0766 C8H9N2+ 1 133.076 4.34
 ```

-Line 1 defines the record format of Line 2 or later lines.
-The first line of each annotation block should be indented by space space.
+The automated annotation by RMassBank is currently tentative.